LearnWeb3DAO/Flash-Loans/README.md

 ![](https://i.imgur.com/wbg8rZ2.png)

 If you look at this diagram, you can see how a flash loan helped the user make a profit in an arbitrage trade.
 Initially the user started a transaction by calling lets say a method `createFlashLoan` in your contract which is named as `FlashLoan Contract`.
 When the user calls this function, your contract calls the `Pool Contract` which exposes the liquidity management methods for a given pool of assets and has already been deployed by Aave.
-When the `Pool Contract` recieves a request to create a flash loan, it calls the `executeOperation` method on your contract with the DAI in the amount user has requested.
+When the `Pool Contract` receives a request to create a flash loan, it calls the `executeOperation` method on your contract with the DAI in the amount user has requested.
 Note that the user didnt have to provide any collateral to get the DAI, he just had to call the transaction and that `Pool Contract` requires you to have the `executeOperation` method for it to send you the DAI

 <Quiz questionId="e936505b-d029-4567-a7e0-3fe8a7cb7901" />

-Now in the `executeOperation` method after recieving the DAI, you can call the contract for `Exchange A` and buy some `LW3` tokens from all the DAI that the  `Pool Contract` sent you.
-After recieving the`LW3 Tokens` you can again swap them for DAI by calling the `Exchange B` contract.
+Now in the `executeOperation` method after receiving the DAI, you can call the contract for `Exchange A` and buy some `LW3` tokens from all the DAI that the  `Pool Contract` sent you.
+After receiving the`LW3 Tokens` you can again swap them for DAI by calling the `Exchange B` contract.

 <Quiz questionId="bb3db5ee-ac10-4695-9ba6-281549095fe7" />